 It costs about $50 or so to participate in the Movember Undie Run.
 For that you get the privilege of being able to tell your friends you ran around the streets of Vancouver in nothing but your socks, running shoes and a brand new pair of ginch.
 But that’s not all.

-As compensation for your support of Movember and their fundraising efforts, Undie runners also get a gift bag full of swag (including a fancy new pair of underwear worth over $30), a drink ticket and after-party snacks.
-Participants also get the satisfaction of knowing that the proceeds from their entrance fee benefit Movember and the work they do.
+As compensation for your support of Movember and their fundraising efforts, Undie runners also get a gift bag full of swag (including a fancy new pair of underwear worth over $30).
+They also receive a drink ticket and after-party snacks.
+Most importantly, participants get the satisfaction of knowing that the proceeds from their entrance fee benefit Movember and the work they do.

 What is Movember?

 The Movember Foundation is a charitable organization that raises awareness about men’s health issues including testicular cancer, prostate cancer, depression and suicide.
-It’s the not-so-well-known organization behind “Movember”, which is a very well-known event that takes place in November each year where men grow mustaches to help raise awareness about men’s health issues (like cancer and anxiety).
+It’s the not-so-well-known organization behind “Movember” which is a very well-known event that takes place in November each year.
+During Movember men grow mustaches to help raise awareness about men’s health issues (like cancer and anxiety).

 Movember doesn’t raise money for cancer research (like some other Cancer-related organizations do, like the Terry Fox Foundation and their Terry Fox Runs, for example).
 Instead, Movember’s objective is to increase early cancer detection, diagnosis and treatment, and by doing so help save lives.
 They are an educational organization and focus on awareness.

-At Movember events, like the Vancouver Undie Run, male participants are encouraged to get annual check-ups, check themselves, be aware of their family histories with respect to cancer and depression, and to adopt healthier lifestyles (like running in fundraising events).
+At Movember events, like the Vancouver Undie Run, male participants are encouraged to get annual check-ups, check themselves, and be aware of their family histories with respect to cancer and depression.
+They are also encouraged to adopt healthier lifestyles (like running in fundraising events).
 Women too can participate in the Undie Run and a few do.

 Facts About Movember, Men and Cancer